oroinc/documentation/admin_guide/security/admin_capabilities.rst

 .. hint::

-    This capability does not influence a user's ability to :ref:`edit their own password <user-guide-getting-started-profile-password>` from the **My User** page.
+    This capability does not influence a user's ability to edit their own password from the **My User** page.

 .. _admin-capabilities-merge: